The Top 6 Reasons Why Apps Fail & How To Avoid Them

 Benchmarking Mobile App Success

 The definition of success differs depending on the nature of your app and your business goals.
-Typically, KPIs for measuring success are reflected in the following:
+Typically, KPIs for measuring success is reflected in the following:

 - Quantity: The number of downloads, the percentage of target customers, usage statistics, or other quantitative metrics.

-- Revenue Goals: If your app is set to monetize, success may be defined as a revenue figure, which may be driven from paid downloads or via in-app purchases.
+- Revenue Goals: If your app is set to monetize, success may be defined as a revenue figure, which may be driven by paid downloads or via in-app purchases.

 To ensure that your mobile app is successful, you need to analyze where other companies went wrong.
 It’s important to learn from the mistakes of your competition to give your app a better shot at success.
 We’ve helped you out by outlining the 6 top reasons why apps fail.